Hopf algebra gauge theory on a ribbon graph: Holonomies and curvature

 Another important implication of Theorem \ref{lem:holtransform} is that the linear subspace of connections that are flat at a given face is invariant under gauge transformations.
-By dualising equations \eqref{eq:holtrafo}, one obtains for any closed regular path $p$ based at $v$ that does not traverse any cilia $\hol_p((h)_v\rhd k)=\epsilon(h) \hol_p(k)$ whenever $\hol_p(k)$ is central in $K$.
-In particular, this holds for face paths that are compatible with the ciliation and for connections that are flat at $f$.
+By dualising equations \eqref{eq:holtrafo}, one obtains for any face path $p$ based at $v$ that is compatible with the ciliation $\hol_p((h)_v\rhd k)=\epsilon(h) \hol_p(k)$ whenever $\hol_p(k)$ is central in $K$.
+In particular, this holds for connections that are flat at $f$.